 The email goes out to our list of foster care volunteers.

 The selected foster will come and pick up the animal, along with all available information and supplies.

 The animal goes to the foster home until they are ready for adoption.

 First, you need to sign up to become a foster by emailing firstname.lastname@example.org. or filling out our form below.
 Please include if you are interested in fostering dogs/puppies, cats/kittens, or both!
-You will receive an email with information and attachments on our foster care program for you to read through, and you will be automatically added to our foster plea email list.
+You will receive an email with information and attachments on our foster care program for you to read through, and our Foster Care Coordinator will guide you through the sign-up process and you’ll begin receiving foster pleas.
 Once we have secured you a foster animal you will be oriented and have an opportunity to ask any questions you may have upon pickup.

 Foster Friends are 6th – 12th graders who volunteer–with their guardian’s permission–to provide temporary housing and care for animals who aren’t ready to be adopted.
 We need loving homes like yours to continue helping animals in need of a little extra time and care.
 To sign up to be a Foster Friend, have your parent or guardian please fill out the form below and we’ll be in touch!